A framework for spatial heat risk assessment using a generalized similarity measure

 \section{Methodology}

-Next we discuss our approach along with its underlying theorems (and their corresponding proof sketch)\footnote{Please contact the author at \texttt{akshaybansal14@gmail.com} for all technical proofs.} to estimate the \textit{relative} heat-risk index for different zip codes across the state of Maryland.
-We'll start with some basic assumptions and notations.
+Next we discuss our approach along with its underlying theorems (and their corresponding proof sketch) to estimate the \textit{relative} heat-risk index for different zip codes across the state of Maryland.
+We will start with some basic assumptions and notations.